Ectholian/domoticz-airthings/README.md

-# domoticz-airthings-view-plus
+# domoticz-airthings
-Domoticz plugin for Airthings View Plus
+Domoticz plugin for Airthings